๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 ๐Ÿ“ฌ How to Properly Serve Eviction Notices in South Dakota

-Proper service of eviction notices is essential in South Dakota.
-Defective service is one of the most common grounds for dismissal โ€” if the notice wasn’t properly delivered, you must start over with a fresh notice and wait the full period again.
+Proper service is essential.
+Defective service is one of the most common grounds for dismissal โ€” if the notice wasn’t properly delivered, you must start over with a fresh notice.

 1